ktrebach/GettingandCleaningCourseProject/codebook.md

 ###Steps for Processing the Raw Data

+1. dplyr must be installed in the R environment
-1. Run the run_analysis.R script
+2. Run the run_analysis.R script

 ###What does run_analysis.R script do?
-1. Download the dataset into the local directory and unzip.
+1. Download the dataset into the local directory and unzip if it hasn't already been done.
 2. Read the txt files described above into R using read.table and assign table names
-3. Assign column names to the X_test and X_train using the values from the resoective features file
+3. Assign column names to the X_test and X_train using the values from the respective features file
 4. Add subj_test to the X_test table to identify the subject (variable name is subject) and add y_test to identify which activity (variable name is activity) for each observation in X_test. (use cbind)
 5. Add subj_train to the X_train table to identify the subject and add y_train to identify which activity for each observation in X_train. (use cbind)
-6. Merge the two data sets using rbind.
+6. Merge the test and train data sets using rbind.
 Please note that the distinction between test subjects and train subjects will be lost upon this merge.
-It is not a requirement of the Course Project to retain a distinction.
+It is not a requirement of the Course Project to retain the distinction.
-7. Remove duplicate named variables.
+7. Remove duplicately named variables.
+8. Add the descriptive activity labels to the dataset to replace the numeric code using merge
-8. Select the following columns:  activity, subject, and the subset (66) of the 561 feature variables that contain mean() or std().
+9. Select and arrange the following columns:  activity, subject, and the subset (66) of the 561 feature variables that contain mean() or std().
-9. Add the descriptive activity labels to the dataset to replace the numeric code using merge
+10. Arrange the rows by subject then activity,

-10. Select the following columns: subject, activity label, and the 66 feature variables This is the initial tidy data set.
+The result is an object, 'bigdata', which is the initial tidy data set.
 Dimensions:  10,299 x 68

 From the initial tidy data set, the second tidy data set is now created:
 1. Group the initial tidy data set by subject and activity.
 2. Calculate the mean of each of the 66 feature variables using summarize
 3. Sort by subject then activity.
-4. Write the resulting second tidy dataset to a text file "HARMeans.txt" This is the second tidy dataset.
-Dimensions 180 x 68
+4. Write the resulting second tidy dataset to a text file "HARMeans.txt" into a local git repository.

+The result is an object, 'HARMeans', which is the second tidy dataset.
+Dimensions: 180 x 68

+END